Gala opens countdown to 50th anniversary of 1st moon landing

+Aldrin said he didn't attend Saturday's Apollo Celebration Gala because of objections over the foundation's current aims and ongoing legal matters associated with the foundation.

-The black-tie Apollo Celebration Gala held under a Saturn V rocket at the Kennedy Space Center on Saturday evening featured a panel discussion by astronauts, an awards ceremony and an auction of space memorabilia.
+The former astronaut is locked in a legal battle with family members who say he is suffering from mental decline.
+The black-tie event, held under a Saturn V rocket at the Kennedy Space Center, featured a panel discussion by astronauts, an awards ceremony, and an auction of space memorabilia.

 Hundreds of people attended the sold-out event, including British physicist Brian Cox, who presented Virgin Galactic founder Richard Branson with the ShareSpace Foundation's Innovation award.